Manage a Grant

 Now you're probably wondering what to do next.
 Once you've been notified, make sure you follow these steps:

 - Provide a copy of your grant award to us at the Grants Development Department, ASD Education Center.
 Send it by email, fax, or interschool mail.
 This is a district requirement.
-Also provide a copy of the grant proposal and RFP/application instructions (if you have not already sent them to us.)
+Also provide a copy of the complete grant proposal as submitted (including budget and attachments) and RFP/application instructions or guidelines (if you have not already sent them to us.)

-- Notify Peggy Fisher, Accountant, Finance Department, 742-4349.
-She will help you with the process for handling checks and setting up your budget account.
-She will need the original grant award, check, a copy of your grant proposal and the RFP/application instructions, plus other documents throughout the life of the grant.
+- Notify Accountants in Finance Department.
+They will help you with the process for handling checks and setting up your budget account.
+They will need the original grant award, check, a copy of your complete grant proposal and the RFP/application instructions, plus other documents throughout the life of the grant.
+This may include grant reports.

 - Follow IFAS procedures for managing your grant funds.